 An accurate diagnosis is vital to manage your pain and treat it appropriately, because what works for one problem rarely works for another.
 Many conditions can take many months or even years to heal when the diagnosis is incorrect or treatment is neglected.

 Calf Pain can be

-Calf pain is one of the most common leg complaints that we see in your practice.
+Calf pain is one of the most common leg complaints that we see in practice.
 Your calves contains some very powerful muscles in your body, not to mention you use them every day.
 We rely on your calf muscles in every step we take.
-The structures in the calf is vulnerable to injury especially overuse injuries i.e. repetitive movements like a walking, climbing stairs and running.
+The structures in the calf are vulnerable to injury especially overuse injuries i.e. repetitive movements like walking, climbing stairs and running.